yamaton/gff3toddbj/README.md

 Here is the list of operations `gff3-to-ddbj` will do:

-* Store FASTA sequences to SQLite database to save memory use
-  * The database is deleted after the operation.
+* Re-compress FASTA with [bgzip](https://www.htslib.org/doc/bgzip.html) if the FASTA input is compressed with gzip
+  * For indexing and saving memory
+  * The new .gz file should be compatible with gzip
+  * **The original .gz file is renamed to .gz.bak**

 * Rename features and qualifiers following the [renaming scheme](#advanced-rename-features-and-qualifiers).